-In the early 1990's, the Federal Clean Water Act required municipalities with populations greater than 100,000 (including areas municipal separate storm sewers located within the boundaries of a region defined by a storm water management regional authority based on a jurisdictional, watershed, or other appropriate basis that includes one or more of the systems) to apply for and obtain a National Pollutant Discharge Elimination System (NPDES) permit for their stormwater discharges.
+In the early 1990's, the Federal Clean Water Act required urban areas with populations greater than 100,000 to apply for and obtain a National Pollutant Discharge Elimination System (NPDES) permit for their stormwater discharges.

 In Oregon, this program was delegated to the Oregon Department of Environmental Quality (DEQ).